Merton/ProgrammingNotes/Hosting.md

 ## Downgrade MySQL Version
+By default Ubuntu installs MySQL v5.7, if incase you need to use a previous version (v5.6) then follow these instructions:

 To find all packages installed:
 ```
 dpkg -l | grep mysql
 ```

-This will produce a list like this:
+This will produce a list like this (Note, this is with MySQL version 5.6 runnning, the versions may differ on your machine):
 ```
 ii  libdbd-mysql-perl             4.033-1ubuntu0.1                           amd64        Perl5 database interface to the MySQL database
 ii  libmysqlclient20:amd64        5.7.21-0ubuntu0.16.04.1                    amd64        MySQL database client library